SameeraWijesooriya/SameeraWijesooriya/README.md

 # Hi, I'm Sameera Wijesooriya 👋🏾 👨‍💻

 <img src="https://raw.githubusercontent.com/SameeraWijesooriya/SameeraWijesooriya/master/sameera.png" alt="banner that says Sameera Wijesooriya - software engineer, content creator and community organizer alongside a cartoon illustration of Sameera">
 A self-motivated and passionate Engineering graduate with proven technical and leadership skills, in the field of Earth Resources Engineering.
-Skilled in AutoCAD and Graphic Design.
+Skilled in Desktop app Design,Web Design Graphic Design.
 Strong legal professional with a Bachelor of Science in Engineering focused in Earth Resources engineering from University of Moratuwa.
 Interested in changing my career path into IT industry as IT professional.
 Currenntly I am working as a trainee software engineer at IJSE.
 <br />

 ![](https://visitor-badge.laobi.icu/badge?page_id=SameeraWijesooriya.SameeraWijesooriya)